See Baby Animals at Petting Zoos and Family Farms in NJ

 Alstede Farms – Chester

 Alstede is a great place to bring the family year-round and offers everything from fresh produce to Christmas trees.
+There is always a seasonal fruit to pick, and the barnyard animals meet you right from the parking lot!
 It also has a baby animal tour for children.
 A scenic hayride brings everyone to a heated barn, where you can visit all the babies.
 Children can pet ducklings and visit baby goats, pigs, cows, lambs, and more.
+There are pony rides during certain seasons, too!

 Schedule a visit to the Barnyard Sanctuary to meet rescued farm animals.